-We cannot always control our health issues, but we can regain a proper perspective and sense of purpose in the midst of them!
-Here are five things to remember in order to avoid the hidden traps and pitfalls illness can bring to our lives:
+We cannot always control our health issues, but we can regain a proper perspective and sense of purpose in the midst of them.

 Being faced with sudden illness is like waking up in an unfamiliar country that you never wanted to visit.
 Suddenly, you must become fluent in medical terminology that seems like a foreign language.
 Visits to various doctors and hospitals become the new landscape of your life.
 At times, you may feel isolated and afraid.